ocp-power-automation/ocs-upi-kvm/README.md

 This project provides scripts to create an OpenShift cluster, to deploy OpenShift Container Storage on that cluster, and to enable the project ocs-ci for testing purposes on Power Servers.
 Environment variables are used to specify parameters such as the OpenShift Version, the OpenShift Container Storage Version, and the number and size of worker nodes.
-This project utilizes libvirt/KVM to create a OpenShift Cluster running in VMs on a single Linux ppc64le server.
+This project creates an OpenShift Cluster running in libvirt/KVM based VMs on a single RHEL 8 ppc64le server.

 ## User Setup